Request callback

 NSW Police Body Worn Video Cameras: When, Where, Why?

-Posted By , on July 1, 2020
+Posted by , on July 1, 2020

 In 2018 the NSW State Government officially rolled out the use of body worn video (BWV) cameras across NSW by members of the NSW Police Force.
 This means that police officers can now legally use BWV to record their interactions with members of the public, in both private and public locations.
 But what exactly is a BWV camera and when can and can’t they be used by police?